Search: 299 results

 Verse ConceptsYears Of Zedekiah

-Then the city was broken into, and all the warriors fled.
-They left the city by night by way of the gate between the two walls near the king’s garden, though the Chaldeans surrounded the city.
-They made their way along the route to the Arabah.
+Then the city was broken into, and all the men of war fled and went forth from the city at night by way of the gate between the two walls which was by the king’s garden, though the Chaldeans were all around the city.
+And they went by way of the Arabah.

 Verse ConceptsBattering ramsHorticultureComing BetweenCity GatesIsrael Fleeing

-And in the fifth month on the tenth of the month, the same, was the nineteenth year of King Nebuchadrezzar, king of Babylon, came Nebuzaradan, chief of the royal executioners, - who stood before the king of Babylon into, Jerusalem;
+Now in the fifth month, in the tenth day of the month, which was the nineteenth year of king Nebuchadrezzar, king of Babylon, came Nebuzaradan the captain of the guard, who stood before the king of Babylon, into Jerusalem:

 Verse ConceptsExile Of Judah To BabylonTurning Against Men

-Now the Chaldeans broke into pieces the bronze pillars for the Lord’s temple and the water carts and the bronze reservoir that were in the Lord’s temple, and carried all the bronze to Babylon.
+Now the Chaldeans broke into pieces the pillars of bronze which belonged to the house of the Lord, and the bronze pedestals [which supported the ten basins] and the [enormous] bronze Sea, which were in the house of the Lord, and carried all the bronze to Babylon.

 Verse ConceptsPossessions Taken To BabylonPillars For Solomon's Temple

-The king of Babylon put them to death at Riblah in the land of Hamath.
-So Judah went into exile from its land.
+The king of Babylon ordered them to be executed at Riblah in the territory of Hamath.
+So Judah was taken into exile away from its land.

 Verse ConceptsGod, Faithfulness OfWarfare, Examples OfExile Of Judah To BabylonKilling Priests